Enduring any accident can be a terrifying experience, but it can be particularly traumatic if caused by someone else’s lack of care or misconduct.

 Go to Trial

 If, after many months of discovery and negotiations, you still cannot settle, your case will proceed to a trial.
 Here, the plaintiff and defendant will present their case to the judge or jury, including their witnesses and evidence.
-As the plaintiff, you have the burden to prove your case which often rests on the theory that the defendant was negligent.

 Remember that every case will follow a unique trajectory to some extent.
 Upon speaking with our attorneys, we can provide you with a better understanding and expectation of what lies ahead in your case.